United Front (Colombia): Ideology

-The ideology of the movement was defined by its founder Camilo Torres, and changed over time as Torres drifted towards Marxism-Leninism.
-In 1964, shortly before forming the United Front, Torres called for a catalogue of reformist and developmentalist programs to improve the socioeconomic situation; his views from back then were considered "liberal-socialist".
-However, by 1965, Torres concluded "that only profound social, political and economic change, rather than gradual reform and "development," could provide the solution to Colombia's problems."
+The ideology of the movement was defined by its founder Camilo Torres, and changed over time as Torres drifted closer to Marxism-Leninism.
+In 1964, shortly before forming the United Front, Torres called for a catalogue of reformist and developmentalist programs to improve the socioeconomic situation; his views from back then were considered "liberal-socialist."
+However, by 1965, Torres concluded "that only profound social, political and economic change, rather than gradual reform and development, could provide the solution to Colombia's problems."

 As a result, the manifesto of the United Front called for "a type of socialist state and the liberation of Colombia from North American imperialism".
 The movement's manifesto was heavily religious and made constant references to Catholics and drew on Torres' liberation theology.
-United Front declared that the Kingdom of God is not "otherworldly", but must rather be established on this world.
-This Kingdom of God was to established by the Colombian workers through their participation in "the struggle for revolutionary change".
+The United Front declared that the Kingdom of God is not "otherworldly", but must rather be established on this world.
+This Kingdom of God was to be established by the Colombian workers through their participation in "the struggle for revolutionary change".
 Torres wrote: "We should lead people to love, with that love manifest in surrender of self, we should preach the gospel; we should celebrate external rites - Eucharist and sacraments."

 The movement was described as highly utopian in nature, and Torres equated the establishment of the Kingdom of God with the implementation of the United Front's manifesto.
 The movement called for a socialist revolution, stating that "revolution is the way to obtain a government that will feed the hungry, clothe the naked and teach the unschooled.
 Revolution will produce a government that carries out works of charity, of love for one's fellows".
 United Front believed that the economy of Colombia was "occupied" by the forces of imperialism, and argued that this occupation could be only be ended with an implementation of a "radical socialist" program.
 The economic demands of the movement were based on the socialist agrarian reforms in Cuba.

 The manifesto of the United Front was almost wholly the work of Camilo Torres and proposed a utopian socialist state, with its policies based on those implemented by Castro and Guevara in Cuba.
 Torres believed that represented "what the popular classes really wanted despite their traditional allegiances to different political parties."
 Torres openly admitted that the United Front is socialist: